nmrf/sadata-user-manual/glossary.md

 ##### Role: Guest

 A registered user implicitly assumes the role "Guest".

 NGOs, NHRIs or any member of the public can contribute data as a **Guest Contributor** to show progress towards any part of the National Implementation Plan or SDGs.
 This gives groups and individuals a platform to showcase their work to Government and to encourage more coordinated activities.

 ##### Role: Contributor

 A user promoted to "Contributor".
 As the data owner for an indicator the user can be assigned to that indicator and become an **Indicator Manager**.
+A user can be promoted to Contributor and/or be assigned an Indicator Manager by either a Manager or Administrator \(see below\)

 ##### Role: Manager